 Forward-looking statements Assumptions Risk factors For fiscal 2020, the Company's operating expenses are estimated to be \$100,000 per month for recurring corporate operating costs.
-The Company has anticipated all material costs; the operating activities of the Company for the twelve-month period ending December 31, 2020, and the costs associated therewith, will be consistent with Revival's current expectations.
-Unforeseen costs to the Company will arise; any particular operating costs increase or decrease from the date of the estimation; changes in economic conditions.
-The Company may be required to raise additional capital in order to meet its ongoing operating expenses and complete its planned exploration activities on all of its current projects for the twelve-month period ending December 31, 2020.
-The operating and exploration activities of the Company for the twelve-month period ending December 31, 2020, and the costs associated therewith, will be consistent with Revival's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable to Revival.
-Changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions.
+The Company has anticipated all material costs; the operating activities of the Company for the twelve-month period ending March 31, 2021, and the costs associated therewith, will be consistent with Revival's current expectations.
+Unforeseen costs to the Company will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating costs increase or decrease from the date of the estimation; changes in economic conditions.
+The Company may be required to raise additional capital in order to meet its ongoing operating expenses and complete its planned exploration activities on all of its current projects for the twelve-month period ending March 31, 2021.
+The operating and exploration activities of the Company for the twelve-month period ending March 31, 2021, and the costs associated therewith, will be consistent with Revival's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable to Revival.
+Changes in debt and equity markets; ongoing uncertainties relating to the COVID-19 virus; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions.
 Revival's properties may contain economic deposits of gold.
-Financing will be available for future exploration and development of Revival's properties; the actual results of Revival's exploration and development activities will be favourable; operating, exploration and development costs will not exceed Revival's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Revival, and applicable political and economic conditions are favourable to Revival; the price of gold and applicable interest and exchange rates will be favourable to Revival; no material title disputes exist with Gold price volatility; uncertainties involved in interpreting geological data and confirming title to acquired properties; the possibility that future exploration results will not be consistent with Revival's expectations; availability of financing for and actual results of Revival's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; permitting standards, requirements and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff.
+Financing will be available for future exploration and development of Revival's properties; the actual results of Revival's exploration and development activities will be favourable; operating, exploration and development costs will not exceed Revival's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Revival, and applicable political and economic conditions are favourable to Revival; the price of gold and applicable interest and exchange rates will be favourable to Revival; no material title disputes exist with Gold price volatility; ongoing uncertainties relating to the COVID-19 virus; uncertainties involved in interpreting geological data and confirming title to acquired properties; the possibility that future exploration results will not be consistent with Revival's expectations; availability of financing for and actual results of Revival's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; permitting standards, requirements and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff.

 respect to the Company's properties.
 Management's outlook regarding future trends.
 Financing will be available for Revival's exploration and operating activities; the price of gold will be favourable to Revival.
-Gold price volatility; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions.
+Gold price volatility; ongoing uncertainties relating to the COVID-19 virus; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions.